shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 Before leaving the alchemist’s shop, Sui bought a few acid potions for self-healing.
 Then he shut the door behind him to go back to the tavern.

 Along the way, he spotted that deer again.
 It was definitely following him, while at the same time pretending that he wasn’t following and that he wasn’t being seen.
 “I see you, deer.”
-Siu eyed him.
+Sui eyed him.
 The deer just turned away and ate some leaves.

 Back at the tavern, Sui met up with Max the centaur, who had a quest for them.
 No one else from the party showed; they were too worn out or debilitated by the last adventure.
 Some were deaf, some were unable to talk, and some were just too tired from their fight with Timmy the Minotaur.
 So Sui was the only one available for this new quest Max had for them.